masoodfaisal/ml-workshop/docs/setup-v2.md

 git push
 ```

-Next login and run the job.
+Next login and run the Kafka job.
 In OpenShift Networking -> Routes, open the _JupyterHub_ route and select this image:

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/2-data-engineer-jup-start-server.png)

 Once in, you'll see a file list page.
 We need to clone this repository where your workshop files are downloaded from.
 To that click on New -> Terminal as shown